 Pradeep Nambrath | MBA, (Ph D) | Assistant Professor | Business Analytics & Marketing | pradeep4437.mba@jawaharlalcolleges.com | View Profile |

-JBS has access to three AC conference halls with audio/LCD/Digital board facilities to hold guest lectures, seminars and management meets.
-In addition a well-equipped Assembly hall is provided for student presentations.
+JBS has access to three air-conditioned conference halls equipped with audio systems, LCD projectors, and digital boards for guest lectures, seminars, and management meetings.
+In addition, a well-equipped assembly hall is available for student presentations.

 | Sl No | Student Name | Student Photo | Company Name |